lorf/csr-spi-ftdi/README.md

 5. Download and run Zadig from <http://zadig.akeo.ie/>.
 In Options menu choose "List all devices", choose Your FTDI device ("FT232R USB UART" or similar), choose libusbK driver, press "Replace driver" or "Install driver".
 This will install generic libusb-compatible driver for your FTDI chip.
+Zadig manual is here: <https://github.com/pbatard/libwdi/wiki/Zadig>.
 There is a tutorial on running libftdi programs on Windows here:
    <http://embedded-funk.net/running-libftdi-under-windows/>;
 6. Run your CSR apps.